 Prerequisite: A desire to learn to code!
-80+ in Math 8 or successful completion of Alg 1 computer programming.
-The application and limits of computing will be explored through current topics in computing that are also relevant to high school students.
+80+ in Math 8 or successful completion of Alg 1 topics in computing that are also relevant to high school students.
 An emphasis will be placed on developing problem-solving and computational thinking skills.
 (Note: This class is also listed under Emerging Technologies.)